 Keep your arms lower, 90 degree bend, and swing a little faster.
 Your legs will usually follow the pace of your arms, so allow things to flow, instead of slowing yourself.

-- plyo drills that focus on the down movement. i.e jumping down off boxes
+- plyo drills for runners that focus on the down movement. i.e jumping down off boxes

 - running down stadium stairs